10 Best Walks in Whitianga© NZPocketGuide.com

 © NZPocketGuide.com

-Walks and Hikes Near Whitianga
+Our Favourite Walks and Hikes Near Whitianga

-Lace-up your walking shoes and discover the coastal scenery and inland forest of Whitianga and Mercury Bay.
-One of the main hubs of the Coromandel, Whitianga is surrounded by many exciting walks through kauri forests – New Zealand’s largest types of trees – and on historic Maori pa sites where Maori villages used to be situated.
-Discover some of the highlights with this list of the best walks in Whitianga!
+Lace up your walking shoes and discover the coastal scenery and inland forests of Whitianga and Mercury Bay.
+One of the main hubs of the Coromandel, Whitianga is surrounded by many exciting walks through kauri forests – New Zealand’s largest types of trees – and on historic Māori sites where Māori villages used to be situated.
+Discover some highlights with this list of the best walks in Whitianga!

-1. New Chums Beach (30-40 Minutes One Way)
+1. New Chum Beach / Wainuiototo (30-40 Minutes One Way)

-Often seen as one of the most scenic beaches in the Coromandel, New Chums Beach is only accessible on foot or by boat.
+Often seen as one of the most scenic beaches in the Coromandel, Wainuiototo New Chum Beach is only accessible on foot or by boat.
 The walk begins just north of Whangapoua and takes walkers through lush nikau and pohutukawa forest.
 The track leads to a lookout where you’ll be able to get “that picture” before descending onto the beach.
 For more beaches worth finding, see our 10 Coromandel Beaches You Can’t Miss.

 2. Te Pare Point Historic Reserve (15-30 Minutes One Way)

-Take as little or as long as you want to explore these two pa sites, Hereheretaura Pa and Hahei Pa.
-Hereheretaura is at the tip of the headland with steep cliffs on all sides and distinct manmade terraces, while Hahei Pa is on a ridge above the walking track leading to Hereheretaura Pa.
+Take as little or as long as you want to explore these two sites, Hereheretaura Pā and Hahei Pā.
+Hereheretaura is at the tip of the headland with steep cliffs on all sides and distinct manmade terraces, while Hahei Pā is on a ridge above the walking track leading to Hereheretaura Pā.

-3. Cathedral Cove (1h30min Return)
+3. Mautohe Cathedral Cove Track (1 Hr 30 Mins Return)

 NZPocketGuide.com© NZPocketGuide.com

 After spending time relaxing on Kuaotunu Beach, find the Black Jack Reserve and a 20-minute bush walk offering spectacular views across the coast.
+Nearby is also the Opito Point Pā Walk, where you’ll climb 196 steps (we counted) to Opito Point and awesome views of the Mercury Islands.

-Location: East end of Kuaotunu at the beginning of Black Jack Road.
-15km from Whitianga.
+Location: Black Jack Track – East end of Kuaotunu at the beginning of Black Jack Road, 15 km (9 mi) from Whitianga.
+Opito Point Pā Walk – End of Opito Bay Road.

 Location: 309 Road.
-20km from Whitianga
+20 km (12 mi) from Whitianga.

 NZPocketGuide.com© NZPocketGuide.com

-Location: Waitaia Road.
-14km from Whitianga.
+Location: Waitaia Road, Whitianga.
+14 km (8.7 mi) from Whitianga.

 NZPocketGuide.com© NZPocketGuide.com

-7. Whitianga Town Walk (1h30min-2-hour Loop)
+7. Whitianga Town Walk (1 Hr 30 Mins to 2-Hour Loop)

 Location: Whitianga town centre.
+A good place to start is Whitianga Wharf.

 NZPocketGuide.com© NZPocketGuide.com

-8. Maramaratotara Track/Whitianga Rock (1-hour Loop)
+8. Maramaratotara Track/Whitianga Rock Walk (20 Mins Loop)

-Either take the ferry across the river at Whitianga to Ferry Landing or drive around to Cooks Beach.
+Either take the ferry across the river at Whitianga to Ferry Landing or drive around to Cooks Beach to access the Whitianga Rock Walk.
 From Ferry Landing, walk for about 10 minutes down Purangi Road to a track that starts on your right.
 Enjoy a spectacular bush walk to Back Bay.
-After that, the walk continues around to Whitianga Rock which is a historic Maori pa site.
+After that, the walk continues around to Whitianga Rock, a historic Maori pā site.

-Location: Purangi Road, 37km via road or 2km via ferry from Whitianga.
+Location: Purangi Road, 37 km (23 mi) via road or 2 km (1.2 mi) via ferry from Whitianga.

 NZPocketGuide.com© NZPocketGuide.com

-9. Matarangi Wetland Walk (4-hour Loop)
+9. Rings Beach Loop Track / Matarangi Wetland Walk (4-hour Loop)

-10. Whenuakite Kauri Loop (1-hour Return)
+10. Whenuakite Kauri Loop (1 Hour Return)

 NZPocketGuide.com© NZPocketGuide.com

-Author
+About The Author

 Laura S.